HIGH NET WORTH PLANNER, TD WEALTH

 Going to university or college can be a challenge for students and financially tough for families during the best of times.
 This year’s cohort of kids, however, may find it especially daunting.
 Disruptions due to COVID-19 mean many college-bound kids have had their final high school terms interrupted.
 And, while it’s still too early to predict, it appears that some of those who should be looking forward to moving away in the fall may end up starting university from their own bedrooms.

-Amid all this uncertainty, parents are also facing the fact that issues as volatile markets may have disrupted funds within their children’s Registered Educations Savings Plan (RESP).
+Amid all this uncertainty, parents are also facing the fact that issues such as volatile markets may have disrupted funds within their children’s Registered Educations Savings Plan (RESP).
 With job disruptions, stress over self-isolation and general uncertainty, few of us have extra time or energy to worry over RESPs.
 If you have questions about your family RESP, you may not be alone.
 Here are some things to consider.

 What should I do if the value of my kid’s RESP has fallen?